MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 ms.author: aaroncz
 manager: dougeby
 ---
-# How to deploy clients to Windows computers in System Center Configuration Manager
+# How to deploy clients to Windows computers in Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*